openhwgroup/cv32e40p/scripts/lec/README.md

 From a bash shell, please execute:

 ```
-./les.sh synopsys
+./lec.sh synopsys
 ```
  or

 ```
-./les.sh cadence
+./lec.sh cadence
 ```

-to use one of the tools.
-By default if no tool is specified, synopsys is used.
+to use one of the tools. synopsys is used by default if no tool is specified,.

-Use `sh ./les.sh cadence` if you run it from a tcsh shell.
+Use `sh ./les.sh {synopsys, cadence}` if you run it from a tcsh shell.

 The script clones the `cv32e40p_v1.0.0` tag of the core as a golden reference, and uses the current repository's `rtl` as revised version.

-Set the `GOLDEN_RTL` enviromental variable to use a different revised model.
+If you want to use another golden reference rtl, Set the `GOLDEN_RTL` enviromental variable to the new rtl before calling the `lec.sh` script.

 ```
 export GOLDEN_RTL=YOUR_GOLDEN_CORE_RTL_PATH